Fenris42/Fenris42.github.io/Game_Modding.md

 ### Description of Game:

 A game about a world in which humans have died out due to climate change, and beavers are now the dominant species.
-The player aims for a high well-being score by building a town with farms, industry, housing and entertainment without succumbing to the environment, hunger, or thirst.
+The player aims for a high well-being score by building a town with farms, industry, housing and entertainment without succumbing to the environmental hazards, hunger or thirst.

 Timberborn’s game loop involves seasons that alternate between temperate weather and either drought or [badtide](https://timberborn.wiki.gg/wiki/Weather#Badtide){:target="_blank"}.
 - In temperate weather, water flows from sources and everything is in bloom.
-- In a drought, water stops flowing from sources and water on the map starts receding and crops wither.
+- During a drought, water stops flowing from sources.
+Water on the map starts receding and crops wither.
-- In a [badtide](https://timberborn.wiki.gg/wiki/Weather#Badtide){:target="_blank"}, water sources start pumping [badwater](https://timberborn.wiki.gg/wiki/Badwater){:target="_blank"} (toxic waste) which kills plants and makes your beavers sick on contact.
+- During a [badtide](https://timberborn.wiki.gg/wiki/Weather#Badtide){:target="_blank"}, water sources start pumping [badwater](https://timberborn.wiki.gg/wiki/Badwater){:target="_blank"} (toxic waste), which kills plants and makes your beavers sick on contact.

 ## Red Tide Islands